BattMoTeam/BattMo/Documentation/JOSS/paper.md

 The default and easiest way to send the input parameters for the simulator is by using a json file.
 The json format is a text based format, which means that the file can be read directly by the user and easily modify.
 The keywords used in a BattMo json input file are all specified through a set of Json schema.

-The keywords provide
+List of features

 - Standard data input (json based with schema)
 - Library of battery format (to be extended)
 - Flexible model design
 - Visualization
-- Model parameterization routines
+- Parameter calibration
 - Design optimization
-- Support for standard protocols (control switching)
+- Support for standard protocols (control switching, to be soon merged...)
+- SEI layer growth model
+- Composite material model
+- Material database
+- Silicon swelling (to be soon merged...)

 # Software dependencies